champions4change361-dotcom/champions-for-change/replit.md

 Mission-focused: Platform serves Champions for Change nonprofit to fund student trips and educational opportunities for middle schools in Corpus Christi, Texas.
 Branding: Green and blue color scheme from Champions for Change logo, emphasis on educational impact and coach-built heritage.
 Competitive Strategy: Mission-driven advantage - "Let them copy, they'll always be behind and can't replicate the authentic educational mission."
-District Value Proposition: At $2,490/year, districts save $31,010-$65,510 annually compared to current solutions while supporting educational mission.
-ROI of 1,244%-2,629% makes non-adoption fiscally irresponsible.
+District Value Proposition: At $4,500-5,000/year, districts save $26,000+ annually compared to current solutions while supporting educational mission.
+ROI still massive and fiscally irresponsible not to adopt.
 Districts handle student fees through existing systems - no payment processing burden on platform.
+Tournament Organizer Pricing: $39/month ($468/year) or $399/year (2 months free) - competitive with Jersey Watch + Challonge combined.
+Business Enterprise Pricing: $149/month or $1,499/year (2 months free) for flexible enterprise solutions.
 Guaranteed Pricing Model: "The price you pay at the time is the price you always pay" - creates permanent cost advantage for early adopters and eliminates budget uncertainty.
+White Label Strategy: Remove from initial offering to simplify market entry.
+Add later with 50-100% price increase.
+Focus on "Professional Platform" with logo, colors, custom domain.
 Organization Expansion: Include charter schools, private schools, pony leagues, pop warner, and youth organizations with dedicated registration path alongside districts.

 ### CSS and Tailwind Coding Preferences